yslavov/giphyapp/README.md

 Giphy APP can be seen at https://yslavovgiphyapp.herokuapp.com/

-please feel free to create user contact, login in and browse favorite giphies.
+please feel free to create user accounts, login in and browse favorite giphies.

 Get a copy of the Giphy App by simply clonning this repo.
 You will be able to run the app locally on you machine by following the steps below.